 Main Shape Language in Characters

 Shapes aren’t just lines on a screen—they carry feelings and ideas that hit us deep.
-In video games, designers use these shapes to make characters and worlds feel alive.
+In video games, designers craft these shapes to make characters and worlds feel alive.
 Let’s break down the big three—circles, squares, and triangles—and see why they work, thanks to nature and the way we’re wired.

 Circles/Curves: Round Shape Language